 négaWatt is working with a network of key European organisations on the construction of a European energy and climate scenario that evaluates all potentials for energy demand reduction (sufficiency and efficiency) and renewable energy development.
-This vision will be as ambitious as possible, targeting carbon neutrality and a 100% renewable energy mix by at least 2050 at the European level.
+This vision will be as ambitious as possible, targeting carbon neutrality and a 100% renewable energy mix at the European level by 2050 at the latest.

 English subtitles are available, please activate them in the video settings.

 The implementation of the Paris Agreement is calling for reinforced action in all member States.
 At the European level, reaching carbon neutrality by 2050 will require an ambitious and coordinated energy transition strategy.